tensorflow/tfx/docs/guide/statsgen.md

-# The StatsGen TFX Pipeline Component
+# The StatisticsGen TFX Pipeline Component

-The StatsGen TFX pipeline component generates features statistics and random samples over both training and serving data, which can be used by other pipeline components.
+The StatisticsGen TFX pipeline component generates features statistics over both training and serving data, which can be used by other pipeline components.
-StatsGen uses Beam and approximate algorithms to scale to large datasets.
+StatisticsGen uses Beam to scale to large datasets.

-* Consumes: tf.Examples created by an ExampleGen pipeline component, or CSV directly.
+* Consumes: datasets created by an ExampleGen pipeline component.
-* Emits: Dataset statistics in metadata.
+* Emits: Dataset statistics.

 ## StatsGen and TensorFlow Data Validation

-StatsGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for generating statistics from your dataset.
+StatisticsGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for generating statistics from your dataset.

 ## Using the StatsGen Component

-A StatsGen pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the StatsGen TFX component.
+A StatisticsGen pipeline component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python
 from tfx import components